gilesknap/k3s-minecraft/README.md

 and the port you specified in myfirst-mc.yaml.

 You can edit the yaml and repeat the above command to update settings without deleting your world data.
-You can remove the minecraft server,e including world data with:
+You can remove the minecraft server including world data with:
 ```
 helm delete my-first-mc